usaidbinshafqat/kagletapp/README.md

 ## Why?
-Socializing in COVID was hard.
+Socializing during COVID was hard.
 For all of us.
 Kaglet is helping K college students meet up again!

 ## What?
 An event app!
 Find or post about events on and around campus.